Holzweiler Material Guide

 It should preferably be hand-washed.
 If you wish to machine wash your garment, turn garments inside out, choose the “wool” setting on your washing machine and use mild soap for wool (no bleach or fabric softener).
 Dry your wool items by laying them flat – don´t leave them wet in the machine.
 Read more

 Mohair is made from the hair of the Angora goat.
 Mohair is notable for its high luster and sheen, and is both durable and resilient.
+Animal welfare is important to us, so we have started to implement mohair from the Responsible Mohair Standard (RMS) in our collections.

 How to care for Mohair: